What you need to know:

 In some sexting cases, instead of using child pornography laws, the police might decide to:

-- charge you with a less serious crime;
+- charge you with a less serious crime (like publishing an obscene picture);

 - send you to youth justice conferencing;